Human World

 The phenomenon of Manhattanhenge is fun.
 And it’s one of many similar alignments that occur around the world on various dates.
 Think Stonehenge at the equinoxes and solstices.

 The point of sunset along the horizon varies throughout the year.
-At this time of year – between the June solstice and the September equinox – the sunset point is shifting southward each day on the horizon as seen from around the globe.
-It’s the southward-shifting path of the sun that gives us winter in the Northern Hemisphere and summer in the Southern Hemisphere.
+At this time of the year – before the June solstice – the sunset point is shifting northward each day on the horizon as seen from around the globe.
+It’s the northward-shifting path of the sun that gives us summer in the Northern Hemisphere and winter in the Southern Hemisphere.
 And it’s the shifting path of the sun that gives people various alignments of the sunset with familiar landmarks.

 City skyline with three dated sun positions near the horizon.